 Anne had therefore been brought up with not only a keen appreciation of the significance of her beliefs and actions, but in separating herself out from her father, a mentality that would otherwise have been foreign to a 17th century daughter.
 Anne and her sister essentially chose to rule over family – or, a glossier take: to put country before personal feelings.

 It is for these reasons, so as to secure the Stuart line of succession, that Anne put herself through 18 pregnancies between 1684 and 1700.
 It was a choice that, combined with an already less than robust constitution, essentially left her an invalid by the time she ascended the throne.
-But certainly no one could say she hadn’t tried her best; the closest she came to an heir was her son, William, born in 1689, who tragically died at the age of 11 in 1700.
+But certainly no one could say she hadn’t tried her best; the closest she came to an heir was her son, William, who tragically died at the age of 11 in 1700.

 In the days preceding William’s death, key ministers began meeting with Anne to prepare for her accession, wanting to emphasize the smooth and peaceful transfer of power.
 Immediately upon learning she was queen, an accession council was summoned to St. James’s Palace and Anne swore an oath to uphold and defend Protestantism.
 After that the Members of the Lords and Commons came to meet their new sovereign and kiss her hand.
-Once the day was over, Anne, who had been living quietly since the death of her beloved son, retired alone, so exhausted was she by the activity.
+Once the day was over, Anne, who had been living quietly since the death of her beloved son, retired alone, exhausted by the activity.

-Her first act would be to address Parliament three days later, at which point her objective was to stress continuity while at the same time differentiating herself from her brother-in-law who had never been popular thanks to his foreignness and Whig favoritism.
+Her first act would be to address Parliament three days later, at which point her objective was to stress continuity while at the same time differentiating herself from her brother-in-law, who had never been popular thanks to his foreignness and Whig favoritism.
 Instead, Anne played up her English heritage, all the more so because her father had married a commoner, an act which had been scandalous at the time, but was politically handy to his daughter decades later.

 She won rave reviews, with one audience member saying: